Chart Color Schemes

 Infrastructure

-Halls Head has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Halls Head has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects that may influence the region.
-Notable projects include Seaside Estate, Madora Bay - Stage 11 & 12, Waardong Court Multiple Dwellings, Southern Beaches Coastal Hazard Risk Management and Adaptation Plan (CHRMAP), and Sutton Farm Mixed-Use Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects likely to affect the area.
+Notable ones include Seaside Estate, Madora Bay - Stage 11 & 12, Waardong Court Multiple Dwellings, Southern Beaches Coastal Hazard Risk Management and Adaptation Plan (CHRMAP), and Sutton Farm Mixed-Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.